Grey grid

 The guidelines are very exhaustive to maximize FAIRness of SPARC datasets but are challenging and time-consuming for researchers to implement.

-What does SODA for SPARC do?
+What does SODA do?

 Impact on SPARC datasets